Jovan-Popovic/GameFinity-Backend/README.md

 - `GET /games?limit=0&offset=0` - Get all the games with queries, no authentication required.

-- `GET /game/:name` - Get the game by name, no authentication required.
+- `GET /game/:name` - Get the game by name, authentication required.

-- `POST /game?user` - Create the game by name, authentication required.
+- `POST /game` - Create the game, authentication required.

-- `PUT /game/:name` - Update the game by username, authenticaton required.
+- `PUT /game/:name` - Update the game by name, authenticaton required.

 - `DELETE /game/:name` - Delete the game by name, authenticaton required.